Published by Matt Fichera on 01/16/2023

 Is a Sacrificial Anode Always Needed?

-It is difficult to say if a sacrificial anode is absolutely needed with every salt water pool.
-Different variables come into play such as overall water chemistry and any types of metals that exist in your pool’s system.
-Perfect pool balancing remains a hard thing to conquer and even when pH is at a perfect 7.4 there remains other factors such as alkalinity and chlorine production that can cause galvanic corrosion.
+It is difficult to say if a sacrificial anode is absolutely needed with every saltwater pool.
+Different variables come into play, such as overall water chemistry and any types of metals that exist in your pool’s system.
+Perfect pool balancing remains a hard thing to conquer, and even when pH is at a perfect 7.4, there remain other factors such as alkalinity and chlorine production that can cause galvanic corrosion.
 Another factor to consider is the type of metal making up the components in the pool.
-Modern ladders, steps, and light housings are composed of stainless steel that resists corroding, but older accessories could be made of a lower grade steel or steel plating that is more susceptible to corrosion.
+Modern ladders, steps, and light housings are composed of stainless steel that resists corroding, but older accessories could be made of a lower-grade steel or steel plating that is more susceptible to corrosion.

 Where Do You Install a Sacrificial Anode?